CNicer/Lua-Nogc-Table/README.md

   return 1 + h->alimit + 2 * allocsizenode(h);
 }
 ```

+4 In your main function, include the xnogc.h header file and call **luaL_opengclibs(L)**

+## How to make a Table read-only

-3. If you want the table to be read-only at the same time and do not allow modification and insertion, modify it as follows
+1. If you want the table to be read-only at the same time and do not allow modification and insertion, modify it as follows
-3.1 In the lvm.h file, add the following macro
+1.1 In the lvm.h file, add the following macro
 ```c
 /*
 * @xuyao